harleycalvert/nvims/docs/DATABASE.md

 #### `student_disabilities`

+Student disability declarations required for AVETMISS NAT00090 reporting.
+A composite-PK many-to-many join between `students` and `disability_types`; a student may declare multiple disabilities.
+Setting `students.disability_flag = 'Y'` and having rows here are complementary — the flag is the summary indicator; these rows carry the AVETMISS classification codes.

 | Column | Type | Null | Default | Key |
 |---|---|---|---|---|
 | `student_id` | `bigint` | no |  | PK, FK&nbsp;&rarr;&nbsp;students |